How is influencer marketing different when you’re targeting businesses as opposed to consumers?

 They are authorities in their niche, often with degrees and accolades – tech insiders, professors, journalists, and scientists on the cutting edge.
 They surely don’t want to risk their status by haphazardly promoting some random product or service.
 It would be highly detrimental for them to be labeled a “sell-out.”
 So, they might be apprehensive about working with you as an influencer.
 And rightly so.

-For the same reason, they probably don’t have as much experience participating in influencer marketing campaigns – and onboarding them will probably be harder than with your B2C influencers for whom that’s simply business as usual.
+For the same reason, they probably don’t have as much experience participating in influencer marketing campaigns – and onboarding them will probably be more complex than with your B2C influencers for whom that’s simply business as usual.

 This means that your strategy with these influencers will have to be different.
 It’ll be more oriented towards a high-trust, long-term collaboration instead of a quick one-off campaign – a more complex strategy is needed for B2B influencer marketing.